- SAP has very low accuracy, and other vendors are not able to understand how to manage this inaccuracy.

 - SAP’s messaging is the most repeated, and repeated without alteration, of any vendor in all of the enterprise software.

-SAP almost never receives negative commentary for its poor track record in following through on its announcements and predictions.
+SAP rarely receives negative commentary for its poor track record in following through on its announcements and predictions.
 In politics, being consistently wrong, but not paying the consequences regarding credibility is called being “Teflon.”

 How SAP Owns The Worlds Greatest Enterprise Software Marketing Machine